Trekking in Nepal during January

 Trekking in Nepal in January

 The last decade has seen a decrease in snowfall in January.
-There is precipitation for a few days every month where it rains in the lower elevations while it snows in the higher mountains.
+However, there is precipitation for a few days every month where it rains in the lower elevations while it snows in the higher mountains.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.